 - Expensive brush heads

-The Sonicare DiamondClean Smart is one of the most advanced and most popular sonic toothbrushes on the market right now.
+The Sonicare DiamondClean Smart is without a doubt the most advanced toothbrush we have reviewed because it outshines competition in several areas.
 It’s manufactured by Philips who claims that it can remove up to 10x more plaque compared to a traditional toothbrush and improves gum health up to 7x in just 2 weeks of use.
 Simply put, if the DiamondClean Plus was a smartphone, it would be the latest iPhone.

 The older version of the DiamondClean Smart toothbrush (which didn’t feature the Smart technology) was also featured on the Elen Degenerees TV show and was endorsed by several celebrities.
 It’s clear that it’s one of the most popular electric toothbrushes on the market and there are plenty of good reasons for that.